openstack/tempest/doc/source/configuration.rst

  #.
 Provide tempest with the location of your accounts.yaml file with the
     test_accounts_file option in the auth section

+    *NOTE: Be sure to use a full path for the file otherwise Tempest will likely not find it.*

  #.
 Set use_dynamic_credentials = False in the auth group

 It is worth pointing out that each set of credentials in the accounts.yaml